openmrs/openmrs-book-developer-manual/Technology/getSetUp.md

 ### Troubleshooting

-Detailed documentation and troubleshooting help can be found on the OpenMRS Wiki at http://om.rs/sdk or try IRC for a great place to ask for help!
+Detailed documentation and troubleshooting help can be found on the OpenMRS Wiki [here](https://wiki.openmrs.org/display/docs/OpenMRS+SDK) or try IRC for a great place to ask for help!

 ## Standalone Setup

 OpenMRS Standalone is a great way to evaluate and explore OpenMRS capabilities.
 It may also be useful for small-scale production environments.
-The best place to learn about the standalone in full is on the OpenMRS Wiki at https://wiki.openmrs.org/display/docs/OpenMRS+Standalone but we'll go through the set up here too.
+The best place to learn about the standalone in full is on the OpenMRS Wiki at [OMRS Standalone docs]( https://wiki.openmrs.org/display/docs/OpenMRS+Standalone) but we'll go through the set up here too.

-**Step 1:** Download OpenMRS Standalone from http://openmrs.org/download/ and unzip the downloaded file.
+**Step 1:** Download OpenMRS Standalone from [OpenMRS Download page](http://openmrs.org/download/) and unzip the downloaded file.

 **Step 2:** Execute the JAR file in that folder.
 You can do this by typing the following in the terminal/command line: